bdesham/chrome-export/README.md

 [Homebrew]: https://brew.sh

 Otherwise, download the .zip or .tar.gz file for the [latest release], extract it, and move the `export-chrome-bookmarks` and/or `export-chrome-history` files to somewhere on your PATH.
+You may also want to move `export-chrome-bookmarks.1` and `export-chrome-history.1` from the `man_pages` directory to somewhere on your MANPATH (e.g. `/usr/local/share/man/man1`).

 [latest release]: https://github.com/bdesham/chrome-export/releases/latest